3. Putting the project under version control

 Anything else?

 The repository itself is located in a hidden directory named .git.
 Because it's hidden, you won't see it in the file explorer by default.
-However, you can see it in the terminal by running the ls command with the -a option.
+However, you can see it in the terminal by running the ls command with the -Force-a option.
 Keep in mind that if something happens to the .git directory, the repository will be corrupted.

 By the way, you might have noticed some changes in the VS Code interface after we initialized the repository.
 The SOURCE CONTROL panel is now connected to our new repository.
 In the corner, you can also see the name of the current branch (we'll talk about branches later).